Ultimate Guide to Japanese Customs

 You can find a lot of Japanese tutorials online that talk about the many words for “you”.
 Do not use the words kimi or anata towards your partner unless you’re married.
 Use their name.
 Even using a first name can be deeply personal, so wait until the right moment to make the leap.

 So you’re chatting with someone interesting and they suddenly ask your blood type.
 What’s up with that?
-Just like how some people in the US talk about star sign compatibility, Japanese culture has stereotypes associated with blood types.
+Just like how some people in the US talk about star sign compatibility, Japan has stereotypes associated with blood types.
 You might get a funny look if you don’t know what yours is.

 There's a whole anime of shorts based on the stereotypes called Ketsuekigata-kun (Blood Type-kun) if you're curious and have time to spare.
 You can find it online with English subtitles with a basic search.